 On 09/27/2017 BRIDGET HUGHES filed a Labor - Wrongful Termination lawsuit against SOUTHERN CALIFORNIA PERMANENTE MED GROUP.
 This case was filed in Los Angeles County Superior Courts, Norwalk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are LORI ANN FOURNIER, MASTER CALENDAR, MARGARET MILLER BERNAL and PATRICK T. MEYERS.
+The Judges overseeing this case are LORI ANN FOURNIER, MARGARET MILLER BERNAL and PATRICK T. MEYERS.
 The case status is Other.

 LORI ANN FOURNIER

 CHING & ASSOCAITES

 ROTHMAN JAY S

 WILBUR ESQ.
 MICHAEL EUGENE

 ROSSITER JULIANE STONE